OGRECave/ogre/Docs/src/rtss.md

 ## Tips for debugging shaders {#debugging}
 A couple of notes on debugging shaders coming from the RTSS:
 * Call OgreBites::ApplicationContext::setRTSSWriteShadersToDisk.
-This will cache the generated shaders onto the disk under the directory [OGRE_MEDIA_DIR](@ref cmake)`/RTShaderLib/cache`.
+This will cache the generated shaders onto the disk under the directory [WRITABLE_PATH](@ref Ogre::FileSystemLayer::getWritablePath)`/RTShaderLib/cache`.
 This is important for 2 reasons:
   * It will make compilation problems easier to detect.
   * Once a shader is written to the disk, as long as you don't change the code behind it, the same shader will be picked up in the next application run even if its content has changed.
 If you have compilation or visual problems with the shader you can try to manually tinker with it without compiling the code again and again.
 * Add a breakpoint in OgreShaderProgramManager.cpp at